 \begin{proof} By Lemma~\ref{lem:subcubicpivot1}, $T$ is a vertex-minor of a subcubic tree $T'$ with $\abs{V(T')}\le \abs{V(T)}+2\phi(T)$.
 Since $\phi(T)\le 2\abs{E(T)}\le 2\abs{V(T)}$, we conclude that $\abs{V(T')}\le \abs{V(T)}+2\phi(T)\le 5\abs{V(T)}$. \end{proof}

-We recall that from Theorem~\ref{thm:Bouchet88}(2) that a connected graph is a tree if and only if its canonical decomposition is an $\mathcal{S}$-decomposition.
-The basic strategy to prove Theorem~\ref{thm:largelrw} is the construction of the canonical decomposition of $T$ from the canonical decomposition of $G$.
+We recall that by (2) of Theorem~\ref{thm:Bouchet88}, a connected graph is a tree if and only if every bag of its canonical split decomposition is a star bag whose center is an unmarked vertex.
+The basic strategy is to extract the canonical split decomposition of a subcubic tree from the canonical split decomposition of $G$.
+To do this, we will obtain a star from each prime bag, without changing too much the shape of the obtained canonical split decomposition.
+Lemma~\ref{lem:findingpathinprime} describes how to obtain a star from a prime graph as a vertex-minor, without applying local complementations at some special vertices, which will correspond to marked vertices.

-Let us introduce some lemmas which tell how to recursively replace each bag with a star bag whose center is an unmarked vertex, without changing the decomposition tree too much.
-This will be used in the recursion step of the proof of Theorem~\ref{thm:largelrw}.